jamesliudotcc/wallet-photos/README.md

 TypeORM follows from choosing Typescript.
 It was designed to play well with a TS workflow, and is reasonably [well documented](https://github.com/typeorm/typeorm).

+However, as nice as it is to work with, in some ways it is not production ready.
+For example, it has problems interacting with foreign key constraints in SQLite. https://github.com/typeorm/typeorm/issues/2576

 #### Pug |> Tachyons

 Pug's syntax, suggestive of Python's, is easier to read and reason about.
 One advantage of using whitespace to auto-close HTML tags is that it allows me to see more of my html content at one time.
 Sometimes, I even use Pug to generate static html.